Frequently Asked Questions

 An LEI is a unique identifier for a legal entity and cannot be used by another legal entity.
 A legal entity can furthermore not have more than one LEI.

 The annual renewal of your LEI requires your active participation by logging into the NordLEI portal to confirm that you still want to keep the LEI maintained.
 You are requested to update and confirm information about your company/legal entity in case anything has changed, e.g. address updates, changed company name etc.

 An LEI is considered 'active' (or 'renewed') 12 months from issuance or 12 months from the most recent annual renewal.
 An active LEI is a regulatory requirement under the EU directives EMIR and MiFID II and is related to the legal transaction reporting undertaken by banks on behalf of their clients.

-Renewal of your LEI's validity is easily achieved by clicking the 'Renew Existing LEI' menu item in the NordLEI internet portal.
-This presumes that you have logged in to the NordLEI internet portal, either by entering your log in credentials in the log in page, or by clicking the link provided in NordLEIs automatic emails that are sent to you six weeks prior to your LEI's expiry date.
+Renewal of your LEI's validity is easily achieved by clicking the 'Renew' menu item in the NordLEI portal.
+This presumes that you have logged in to the NordLEI portal, either by entering your log in credentials in the log in page, or by clicking the link provided in NordLEIs automatic emails that are sent to you when it is time for renewal.
 Once redirected to the renewal page, you are requested to:

 - i) Choose whether to renew or close your LEI by clicking in the dropdown list in the right hand side column of the displayed grid.

 - ii) Click 'Continue' to review and eventually adjust the displayed legal entity details shown in the form.